 Johnson remained at Fuller Cosmetics until 1954 when he left to found his own firm, Johnson Products Company.
 He and his wife, Joan (Henderson) Johnson, started the company with only $500.
 Unlike earlier African American cosmetics firms which targeted women, Johnson developed his first products exclusively for male customers.
 Johnson Products first success was Ultra Wave Hair Culture, which was a hair relaxer for men.

 In 1957, Johnson Products released a new hair straightener specifically for women called Ultra Sheen which, unique among such products, could be applied at home.
 Soon Ultra Sheen surpassed Ultra Wave in sales and popularity.
-In 1964, Johnson founded Independence Bank in Chicago which by the 1980's had become the largest black-owned bank in the United States.
+In 1964, Johnson founded Independence Bank in Chicago, which by the 1980s became the largest black-owned bank in the United States.
 Independence Bank was sold in 1994.

 Also in the late 1960s, sensing the growing popularity of the "Afro" style hair with the rise of Black Power as a political philosophy, Johnson developed its most famous product, Afro Sheen.
 By the late 1960s, Johnson Products became the principal sponsor of the national television dance show, Soul Train.
 With markets in Africa, the West Indies, and Latin America by the early 1970s, Johnson Products Company had become the largest African-American owned corporation in the United States.